 · 3.
 Allow sexual function and sexual satisfaction

-The pelvic floor muscles are active during sex and orgasm.
-They also help provide tone and increasesensation and sexual satisfaction.
+The pelvic floor muscles are active during sex and orgasm, helping to provide tone, increase sensation, and enhance sexual satisfaction.

-For men, these muscles are important for erectile function and ejaculation.
+For men, these muscles play a key role in erectile function and ejaculation.

-In women, squeezing your pelvic floor muscles can contribute to enhanced sexual sensation.
-Note that sufficient strength of the pelvic floor muscles is necessary for orgasm!
+In women, contracting the pelvic floor muscles can enhance sexual sensation.
+Note that sufficient strength in the pelvic floor muscles is important for achieving orgasm!

 · 4.
 Provide stability to the spine / pelvic area